Winds-AI/Frontend-development-MCP-tools-public/docs/each-tool-explained/captureBrowserScreenshot.md

 ## Overview

 The `captureBrowserScreenshot` tool captures the current browser tab and saves it as a PNG file with intelligent organization.
-It returns both the saved file path and optionally the base64 image data for immediate analysis.
+It always returns the base64 image data and the saved file path.

 **Primary Use Cases:**